Your browser is unsupported

 The program represents more than forty years of partnerships and collaboration with program alumni, urban communities, and institutional partners in the Chicago metropolitan area and across the state.
 To date, UHP has graduated over 9,000 health professionals, and continues to engage and support students with innovative programs such as the Early Outreach Program and the Urban Health Club, which engages students from kindergarten through high school.

-The health sciences at UIC have shown year-over-year increases in total enrollment of underrepresented minorities, rising from 25.1% for Fall 2018 to 29.8% in Fall 2021.
+The health sciences at UIC have shown year-over-year increases in enrollment of underrepresented minorities, rising from 25.1% for Fall 2018 to 32.2% in Fall 2023.

-photo of an African American man (Dr. Darryl Pendleton) wearing glasses, and wearing a dark blue suit with a white shirt and red necktie
+Man wearing glasses, a dark blue suit with a white shirt and red necktie.

 Darryl D. Pendleton, DMD | Associate Dean for Student and Diversity Affairs and Director, Urban Health Program